kai-tub/python-cookiecutter/README.md

 ## After install:
 - Activate welcome-bot if necessary
-- Ensure that "main" branch is actually the "main" branch
+- Ensure that "main" branch is actually the `main` branch
 - Add the following secrets to GitHub
     - PYPI_USER (pypi.yml)
     - PYPI_PWD (pypi.yml)